 Pack All Essential Medications

 Along with food, be sure to pack all necessary meds your pet might be taking.
 This is a HUGE rule for us.
 We would be “up a river” if we forgot House’s insulin and his diabetic dog food.
 Kellie and I made sure these were added to our camping checklist after his diagnosis.
+It’s not a bad idea to pack extras just in case something happens.

 Never Leave Your Dog Unattended